 Mistakes are valuable.
 However, for them to be of value, you must first see them as a beneficial and critical part of your life that you cannot avoid and must instead embrace with an open heart and open mind.
 Who knows, your biggest mistakes could end up turning into your most glorious victories, as long as you are open to learning and growing from the experience.

 The Dangers of Dwelling on Mistakes

-Often when mistakes are made, there is always a tendency to dwell upon them, to regret them, or to loath them.
-This is how many people instinctively respond to mistakes, however this shouldn’t be how you respond to mistakes.
+Often when mistakes are made, there is always a tendency to dwell upon them, to regret them, or to loathe them.
+This is how many people instinctively respond to mistakes, however, this shouldn’t be how you respond to mistakes.